JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-toolchain.md

 [
   "VPC \"monitoring\" has zero connectivity.
 It is unsegmented under default=\"deny\" with no allow rules.", "Segment \"isolated\" contains only 1 VPC.
-Single-member segments have no routing effect under default=\"deny\".", "Deny rule { app -> db } is redundant: this pair would already be denied without it."
+Single-member segments have no routing effect under default=\"deny\".", "Deny rule { app -> db } is redundant: this pair would already be denied without it.", "Allow rule { app -> db } is redundant: this pair would already be permitted without it.", "Policy has 1 segment under default=\"allow\".
+A single segment has no routing effect when there is no other segment to deny against."
 ]
 ```

-Three classes of warnings:
+Five classes of warnings:
 - **Zero connectivity** - a VPC with no outbound reachability (unsegmented under default="deny" with no allow rules)
 - **Single-member segment** - a segment with one VPC has no routing effect under default="deny" (algebraically equivalent to unsegmented)
 - **Redundant deny** - a deny rule on a pair that would already be denied without it (default="deny" with no allow or segment for that pair)
+- **Redundant allow** - an allow rule on a pair that would already be permitted without it (default="allow" with no cross-segment deny for that pair)
+- **Single segment no effect** - one segment under default="allow" has no routing effect (cross-segment denies require at least two segments)

 This is `-Wall` for network policy.
 The compiler tells you when your program is technically valid but probably wrong.